Policy

 Definitions

-- A visitor is anyone, not a member of staff or student, requiring access to University premises or services.
+A visitor is anyone not registered with the University as a member of staff or student, that requires access to University premises or services.

-- Property of being accessible and usable upon demand by an authorized entity.
+Principle of being accessible and usable upon demand by an authorised entity.

 If you have any questions regarding this policy please contact the University’s Help4U service